 3. If the district court refuses to order arbitration and the party seeking arbitration takes an immediate appeal, does the district court have to stay its proceedings while the appeal is pending?
-The circuits are divided on the issue.
-See Ballou v.
-Asset Mktg.
-Servs., LLC, 2022 WL 807606, at \1-\2 (D. Minn.
-Mar.
-17, 2022):
+The Supreme Court resolved a split among the circuits over the issue in Coinbase, Inc. v.
+Bielski, 143 S. Ct.
+1915, 1919 (2023), holding that "a district court must stay its proceedings while the interlocutory appeal on arbitrability is ongoing."
+The Court explained: